TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 [![Me talking about my new hobby: science-based fitness.](/img/blog/health-fitness-devrel-hemophilia/sciencebased.jpg)](https://twitter.com/TejasKumar_/status/1407590318065680384)

 That's literally it: consistent weight training.
 This works even when doing devrel work because most hotels have gyms.
 No gym?
 I use [resistance bands](https://www.amazon.com/Fit-Simplify-Resistance-Exercise-Instruction/dp/B09MJKJYLQ) and work out in the room.

 What's even better is now that I'm lighter, calisthenics and body-weight exercises like pushups and pull-ups are more accessible and more fun.
 Weight loss before muscle gain has been helpful for me because I have a wider variety of exercises to choose from.
-I'd be happy to share more details about growing muscle to anyone interested.
-Also, I need to be clear **there are no steroids here**: this is fully natural.
-I did consider steroids a lot as an easy way out, but in the end decided that it would present more problems than benefits.
-I'm thankful my friends talked me out of it.

 But wait—if I don't eat as much with intermittent fasting and keto, how do I grow muscle?
 From my experience, it would seem that being in the state of ketosis and consistently training is enough to sustain and grow muscle given an energy (caloric) surplus and adequate protein intake.
 Ketones [do make things grow](https://www.youtube.com/watch?v=pfgM6nfWU-I&t=4m1s), so there may be something here.
 Take this with a grain of salt though, because this is a pretty weak experiment I've done on myself where n=1.

+##### Self-Compassion and Bro Science

+Early in my weight training days, I've heard a lot of things that confused me and didn't seem to make any sense:

+- I bought into the "go hard or go home" philosophy, often leading to poor form and injury.
+- I heard arbitrary rules like "you must do 4 sets of 10 reps" without anyone ever talking about how much weight and why.
+- I heard that unless I was sore after every workout, workouts were ineffective.

+Thankfully, the science has shown me that **bro science is a bunch of bullshit**, and the true gains come from knowing thyself and from being kind to your body.
+"Go hard or go home" leads to [major problems](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3435910/) in the science, including increased cortisol (the stress hormone) which can short-circuit muscle growth.

+My science-based strength protocol is based largely on self-compassion: I leave my ego at the door when I enter the gym and do whatever my body feels comfortable doing.
+To speak science, I use a method called "RIR (Reps in Reserve) training" that I learned from [this paper by Eric Helms and co.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4961270/) that is basically self-compassion-driven weight training.
+The TL;DR of it is that you lift as much as you comfortably can, until you can't.
+It's totally fine to stop just short of muscle failure, and you don't _need_ to hit failure every time.

+While it's hard to come up with a magic number for everyone since everyone's different, my weight training routines usually have 10-20 _hard sets_ per muscle group per week of any number of reps I'm comfortable with: the sets just have to feel difficult.
+That's it.

+I go by feel, and optimize for **progressive overload**: I try to do a little more each time.
+That is, I increase at least 1 of 3 fundamental variables to strength training over time.
+These variables are:

+- **Intensity:** how heavy the weight is.
+- **Volume:** how many times I lift it (reps/sets).
+- **Frequency:** how often I work the muscle (2-3x per week).

+Sometimes if I don't sleep enough or something, I regress.
+That's fine.
+It's just a day in an otherwise continuous flow of progressive, consistent overload.
+It's okay, I'll increase a variable next time. **Self-compassion is what leads to gains, while pressure makes me quit.**

+What about soreness?
+Should I be sore after every session?
+The [science](https://pubmed.ncbi.nlm.nih.gov/3521903/) shows on multiple occasions that while DOMS (Delayed Onset Muscle Soreness) needs to be understood a little more with research, soreness is usually triggered by _novel stimulus_ (that is, some new exercise), and not necessarily overly strenuous exercise.

+In other words, you could lift heavy and never be sore while still growing muscle if you consistently lift heavy and the heaviness is not _new_.
+You could also lift something not-as-heavy for the first time and be sore the next day.
+The science lends itself to the idea that **novelty leads to soreness, not stress**.

+This reassures me that if I'm not sore after a workout, it doesn't really matter.
+Muscle will still grow with enough stress, ketones, calories, rest, and protein because I'm placing stress on my body's muscles, and my body will appropriately adapt to the challenging environment I'm providing it. _That's what bodies do_: they have literally _one job_, and that is to adapt to whatever environment they're in (whatever environment you give it) and adapt to ensure your survival.
+If you consistently stress your muscles and help your body recover well and adapt, you _will_ get stronger.
+It's nature's way.

+So yeah, here's my training protocol in a nutshell:

+- 10-20 hard sets per muscle group per week.
+  - Divided up into 4-7 sets, 3x per week.
+- No rep ranges, but I lift things that are heavy enough to lift <10 times in a given set and no more.
+- Prioritized progressive overload and increasing at least 1 fundamental variable.
+- Muscles grow during recovery not during training, so plenty of sleep and food.
+- Self-compassion covers all: if I can't perform, then I can't perform.
+It's fine.
+I'll perform next time.

+Okay, enough gym bro-ing out.
+Let's wrap this up.

 ## What’s Next?